-If you haven’t heard already, Friday 16th of March is World Sleep Day.
+If you haven’t heard already, the 13th of March is World Sleep Day.
 Sleep is one of the most important aspects of our lives.
 When we have good sleep, good nutrition and regular exercise we set ourselves up for good health.
 Good quality sleep includes making sure we sleep at the right times, for a decent duration and our sleep is consolidated.

 The lack of appropriate sleep can impact many different aspects of our lives: